google/flatbuffers/docs/source/tutorial.md

         Weapon.CreateWeapon(builder, weaponTwoName, weaponTwoDamage);
     ```

-!!!
-Tip

-    The generated functions from `flatc`, like `CreateWeapon`, are just composed
+The generated functions from `flatc`, like `CreateWeapon`, are just composed of
-    of various Builder API methods.
-So its not required to use the generated
+various Builder API methods.
+So its not required to use the generated code, but
-    code, but it does make things much simpler and compact.
+it does make things much simpler and compact.

 Just like the `CreateString` methods, the table serialization functions return
 an offset to the location of the serialized `Weapon` table.